THE MUDDLE FAMILIES

 Mary’s only known child was Alice Harriet Cooper who was born at Croydon in Surrey, and whose birth was registered during the 4th quarter of 1856.
 In the census of 7 April 1861 Alice, at the age of 4, was living with her mother in Duppas Hill Lane at Croydon.

 John and Mary’s eighth child was Isaac Muddle who was born at High Hurstwood in Buxted Parish, Sussex in about 1804.
-Isaac died while still an infant and he was buried in St Margaret the Queen Churchyard at Buxted on 22 May 1804.
-(No baptism has been found for Isaac to prove who his parent’s were, but at his burial he was described as being the infant son of John Muddle, and John and Mary’s family was the only one in the area at that time that he would fit into.
+Isaac died while still an infant and he was buried in the Churchyard of St Margaret the Queen at Buxted on 22 May 1804.
+(No baptism has been found for Isaac to prove who his parent's were, but at his burial he was described as being the infant son of John Muddle, and John and Mary's family was the only one in the area at that time that he would fit into.
 He probably died soon after birth, before there was time to have him baptised.)

-John and Mary’s ninth child was William Muddle who was born at High Hurstwood in Buxted Parish, Sussex.
-He was privately baptised on 2 August 1809, and then received into St Margaret the Queen Church in Buxted on 3 September 1809.
-When he was 24 years old William married 21-year-old Mary Curd at St Margaret the Queen Church in Buxted on 24 December 1833.
-Mary was the daughter of William and Eleanor Curd, and she had been baptised at St Margaret the Queen Church in Buxted on 29 November 1812.
-William and Mary had four children born at High Hurstwood in Buxted Parish between 1834 and 1843, the last two dying in infancy.
-In the census of 6 June 1841 they were living in one part of the house called Browns Nest at High Hurstwood with their then three children, and also William’s father, John Muddle, and Charles Muddle the son of William’s brother Joseph.
-William’s mother, Mary Muddle, presumably also normally lived with them but was away on census night looking after another member of her family.
+When he was 24 years old William married 21-year-old Mary Curd at the Parish Church of St Margaret the Queen in Buxted on 24 December 1833.
+Mary was the daughter of William and Eleanor Curd, and she had been baptised at the Parish Church of St Margaret the Queen in Buxted on 29 November 1812.
+William and Mary had four children born at High Hurstwood in 1834, 1837, 1841 and 1843, the last two dying in infancy.
+In the census of 6 June 1841 they were living in one part of the house called Browns Nest at High Hurstwood with their then three children and also William's father, John Muddle, and Charles Muddle the son of William's brother Joseph.
+William's mother, Mary Muddle, presumably also normally lived with them but was away on census night looking after another member of her family.

-William and Mary’s third and then youngest child died from inflammation of the brain just before Christmas 1841, and their fourth child, and only daughter, was born on 16 March 1843.
-Then just 14 days after the birth of his daughter William died at High Hurstwood of consumption (tuberculosis) on 30 March 1843, at the age of 33, and he was buried in St Margaret the Queen Churchyard at Buxted on 5 April 1843.
-William’s death was registered by his sister Dorothy Booker, who had been present at his death.
-A little over a year after William’s death Mary also died of consumption at High Hurstwood on 21 June 1844, at the age of 31, and she was buried in St Margaret the Queen Churchyard at Buxted on 26 June 1844.
-Mary’s death was registered by Ellen Curd who was present at the death, and presumably a relative of Mary, possibly her mother or a sister, and had probably been helping to look after Mary and her children.
-Just three weeks after Mary’s death her young daughter also died of consumption, and her death was also registered by Ellen Curd.
+William and Mary's third and then youngest child died from inflammation of the brain just before Christmas 1841, and their fourth child, and only daughter, was born on 16 March 1843.
+Then just 14 days after the birth of his daughter William died at High Hurstwood of consumption (tuberculosis) on 30 March 1843, at the age of 33, and he was buried in the Churchyard of St Margaret the Queen at Buxted on 5 April 1843.
+William's death was registered by his sister Dorothy Booker, who had been present at his death.
+A little over a year after William's death Mary also died of consumption at High Hurstwood on 21 June 1844, at the age of 31, and she was buried in the Churchyard of St Margaret the Queen at Buxted on 26 June 1844.
+Mary's death was registered by Ellen Curd who was present at the death, and presumably a relative of Mary, possibly her mother or a sister, and had probably been helping to look after Mary and her children.
+Just three weeks after Mary's death her young daughter also died of consumption, and her death was also registered by Ellen Curd.

 This left William and Mary’s sons, John and Charles, then aged 10 and 7, orphans, and the only survivors of this family.